interledger/rafiki/localenv/README.md

 To use the postman collection examples follow the steps:

 1. run `docker logs rafiki-cloud-nine-mock-ase-1`
-2. find the list of created payment pointers
+2. find the list of created wallet addresses
-3. copy the url of one of the payment pointers
+3. copy the url of one of the wallet addresses
-4. set the url into `senderPaymentPointer` postman variable in `Remote Environment`
+4. set the url into `senderWalletAddress` postman variable in `Remote Environment`

 After stopping the script it is necessary to clear the environment using the command described in [Shutting down](#Shutting-down).
-This is necessary as on a new run of the scripts (with autopeeing or not) the payment pointer url will differ.
+This is necessary as on a new run of the scripts (with autopeering or not) the wallet address url will differ.

 ### Shutting down